teamclouday/AndroidSteering/README.md

 Windows Side:
 1. In order to run properly, need to install vJoy driver (version 2.18).
 Please go to [this link](https://sourceforge.net/projects/vjoystick/files/Beta%202.x/2.1.8.39-270518/) and download `vJoySetup.exe`.
 Please check all 4 programs during installation.
 2. After install, configure the device first.
 First remove any physical controllers attached to the computer.
 3. Open `Configure vJoy` and make sure no other program is capturing the controller (like a game or steam).
 Set Number of Buttons to at least 11.
 Check all the axes.
 Choose 4 directions in POV and set number to at least 1.
-In Axes, check X, Y, Z, RX, RY, RZ.
+In Axes, check X, Y, Z, Rx, Ry, Rz.
+Then restart computer.
-4. Also turn on the bluetooth.
+4. Turn on the bluetooth on both side.
 5. Start the program, it will show an icon in system tray.
 6. To setup all buttons for a game (or maybe for steam controller setup), click the `Setup Controller` in the icon menu.
 7. To monitor the current status or customize motion values, click `Status Monitor`.